 Can you re-use edge sealer bags?
 Sometimes, although they're not designed for that.
 Most manufacturers say that you should only use the bags once.
 There can be food safety issues if the bag had raw meat in it or other high-bacteria items.

-Other than food safety issues, though, there's really no reason to not re-use the bags, as long as you can get them to seal properly.
+Other than food safety issues, though, there's really no reason to not re-use the bags, as long as you can wash them well and get them to seal properly.
 So if you want to re-use these bags, go ahead.
-Just be sure to wash and dry them carefully.
+Just be sure to wash and dry them thoroughly.

 Internal sealers are known as "chamber vacuums" or just "chamber vacs."
 Chamber vacs work by removing the air not just from the bag, but from the entire internal chamber.
 Once the air is removed, the heat seal is activated and seals the bag right inside the chamber.
 When done sealing, the lid pops open and the vacuum is immediately released.